bardia-p/Elevator-Simulator/README.txt

+Elevator Simulator Project - Iteration 1

+Authors (Group L1G3)
+ - Andre Hazim - 101141843
+ - Bardia Parmoun - 101143006
+ - Guy Morgenshtern - 101151430
+ - Kyra Lothrop - 101145872
+ - Sarah Chow - 101143033

 Description
+The purpose of this project is to simulate the behaviour of an elevator system in real time.
-The Elevator Simulator is composed of a Scheduler, Elevators and Floors, with the goal of creating an elevator control system and simulator.
+The Elevator Simulator is composed of the Scheduler, Elevator, and Floor subsystems, that are constantly interacting with each other.

 Deliverables
 Iteration 0: Measure a Real Elevator (completed)